 I didn’t know what to expect from spending two weeks in Bougainville—an autonomous region of Papua New Guinea (PNG)—to collect bananas.
 I was excited at the prospect of returning to Melanesia, where I had spent a year collecting root and tuber crops in Vanuatu back in 2005.
 Except that two weeks is not a lot of time for this kind of work.
-Moreover, Bougainville is part of a region that has been extensively surveyed during 4 collecting missions at the end of the 1980s (see map).
+Moreover, Bougainville is part of a region that had been extensively surveyed during 4 collecting missions at the end of the 1980s (see map).
 The reason Bougainville was not visited at the time is because it was going through a period of civil unrest.

 In 2016, the Crisis had been over for several years and visitors were once again welcomed.
 It was an obvious place to scout out, but how much new material could we realistically find given that more than 240 accessions had been collected in the1980s?
 Quite a lot it turns out.
-Our team of 6 people collected 61 accessions of cultivated and wild bananas in the form of suckers that have since been introduced to PNG’s National Agricultural Research Institute (NARI) field collection with an AROB accession code.
+Our team of 6 people1 collected 61 accessions of cultivated and wild bananas in the form of suckers that have since been introduced to PNG’s National Agricultural Research Institute (NARI) field collection with an AROB accession code.
 A photo story features some of these bananas.
 For more photos, you can browse the catalogue produced by Gabriel Sachter-Smith.

-For each accession, we had also sent fresh leaf material to the Institute of Experimental Botany’s Musa Genotyping Center for SSR genotyping and establishing ploidy (the number of copies of each gene-bearing chromosome: 2x, 3x or 4x).
+For each accession, we also sent fresh leaf material to the Institute of Experimental Botany’s Musa Genotyping Center for SSR genotyping and establishing ploidy (the number of copies of each gene-bearing chromosome: 2x, 3x or 4x).
 On arrival, scientists were able to extract DNA from 60 of the leaf samples.
 But despite our best efforts to keep the samples from spoiling before they could be shipped, 13 of them were not in sufficiently good condition to verify, using flow cytometry, the ploidy estimated by the expert eyes of Janet Paofa and Gabriel Sachter-Smith.
 Merging the genotypes of the 60 accessions with a core dataset of 583 accessions of known classification (the results of which have recently been published) not only clarified the identity of puzzling accessions, it also raised tantalizing questions.

 One of the particularities of the PNG region is the continued cultivation of so many diploid (2x) cultivars, nearly half of the Bougainville accessions.
 Elsewhere, diploids tend to be rare, having been replaced by the more productive and hardier triploid (3x) bananas to which they gave rise.